…so many FREE great NYC Tours

 The “LES” is one of the coolest neighborhoods in Manhattan – with a million little restaurants, shops with upcoming designers and a ton of interesting NYC history, going back to all of our grandparents and great-grandparents when they first settled here.
 Plus, it is bargain central!

 Because the LES is downtown, the streets zig zag and it might be hard to navigate.
 But it is totally worth it!
-Take the free weekly 3 hour guided tour, sponsored by the Lower East Side Business Improvement District.
-If you can’t make one of the live New York Tours, download their FREE PodTour and guided walking map for and do it yourself!
-Sundays at 11 a.m.
-(April – December)
+Take a free guided tour and If you can’t make one of the live New York Tours, download their FREE PodTour and guided walking map for and do it yourself!

 Greenwich Village Free New York Walking Tour